 Prof Iracema Leroi

-Iracema is an Associate Professor in geriatric psychiatry at Trinity College, Dublin where she is a member of the Global Brain Health Institute (GBHI), a joint venture between Trinity College and the University of California, San Francisco.
-She is also a Consultant Psychiatrist at St. James’s Hospital, also in Dublin
+Iracema is a professor in geriatric psychiatry at Trinity College, Dublin where she is a member of the Global Brain Health Institute (GBHI), a joint venture between Trinity College and the University of California, San Francisco.
+She is also a consultant psychiatrist at St. James’s Hospital, also in Dublin.

 She brings her clinical and research experience in dementia and older adult psychiatry to the GBHI, particularly the neuropsychiatry of neurodegenerative movement disorders such as Parkinson’s.